hades217/awesome-ai/README.md

 ## Courses & Articles

+* [AI & ML Events](https://aiml.events) - Discover the best upcoming hand-picked events in the field of artificial intelligence and machine learning
 * [Machine Learning](https://www.coursera.org/learn/machine-learning) - *Stanford University* This course provides a broad introduction to machine learning, datamining, and statistical pattern recognition. *Taught by:  Andrew Ng*
 * [MIT Artifical Intelligence Videos](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/lecture-videos) - *MIT* This course includes interactive demonstrations which are intended to stimulate interest and to help students gain intuition about how artificial intelligence methods work under a variety of circumstances.
 * [Machine Learning](https://class.coursera.org/ml-008) - Basic machine learning algorithms for supervised and unsupervised learning